pldespaigne/content-hash/README.md

 *  pldespaigne : [github](https://github.com/pldespaigne), [twitter](https://twitter.com/pldespaigne)

 ## 🙌 Contributing
 For any questions, discussions, bug report, or whatever I will be happy to answer through the [issues](https://github.com/pldespaigne/content-hash/issues) or on my [twitter](https://twitter.com/pldespaigne) 😁.
-PR are also welcome !
+PR (with tests) are also welcome !

 ## 📝 License
 This project is licensed under the **ISC License**, you can find it [here](https://github.com/pldespaigne/content-hash/blob/master/LICENSE).